Car Insurance Without a Driver's License

 No spam or unwanted phone calls · No long forms · No fees, ever

 Most people assume that you need to have a valid driver’s license to purchase car insurance, but this isn’t always the case.
-Here are a few examples of times when it makes sense to take out a no license car insurance policy.
+Here are a few examples of times when you can take out a no license car insurance policy.

 - You no longer drive but keep a vehicle on hand so that someone else can take you to appointments or pick up necessities.